rikenshah/rikenshah.github.io/_posts/articles/2017-01-16-getting-started-with-kaggle.md

 ### Ensembling

-Combining various clasifiers to get good results.
+Combining various classifiers to get good results.
 Note that combining decision trees with random forests won't work that well since they are pretty similar.
 However, combining linear regression with random forests should work well.

 ```python
 from sklearn.ensemble import GradientBoostingClassifier